-Appendix 2: Institutional degree classification by demographic profile 2021
+Appendix 1: Institutional degree classification by demographic profile 2021

-- 1. For 2021 the proportion of first class-degrees awarded rose.
-The number of upper second-class degrees rose, whilst the proportion of lower second-class degrees fell. - 2.
-Home and EU students (89% of our final year undergraduate) achieved higher overall outcomes than our international students (11% of our students). - 3.
+- 1. For 2022 the proportion of first class-degrees awarded declined.
+The proportion of upper second-class degrees and lower second-class degrees increased. - 2.
+Home and EU students achieved higher overall outcomes than our international students. - 3.
 Throughout this period, white students have continued to achieve a higher proportion of first class or upper second degrees than students identifying as black and minority ethnic (BAME). - 4.
-For UK domiciled students, there has been a slight reduction in the proportion of 1sts, and a very small increase in the percentage of 2:1s, for non-UK domiciled students the proportion of 1sts and 2:1s have risen over the period. - 5.
+For UK domiciled students, there has been a reduction in the proportion of first-class degrees, and an increase in the percentage of upper second and lower second awards conferred.
+For both EU and international domiciled students the proportion of 1sts and 2:1s reduced whilst there was a corresponding increase in the proportion of lower second and third class awards made. - 5.
 The data shows that for both UK and non-UK domiciled students, women have better good degree outcomes than men. - 6.
 1st/2:1 outcomes for students with a disability exceed those with no known disability in every year.